 |St. Baldrick's Foundation Fellowship||2014

-Juvenile myelomonocytic leukemia (JMML) is a type of blood cancer that affects young children and is very difficult to treat.
-Currently available treatments cure only half of patients, with some children experiencing an aggressive disease while others get better with very little treatment.
+Juvenile myelomonocytic leukemia (JMML) is a blood cancer that affects young children and is often difficult to diagnose and treat.
+Currently available therapies cure only half of patients, with some children experiencing an aggressive disease course while a rare group get better with very little treatment.
 Unfortunately, we are currently unable to identify these patients at diagnosis.

 My first objective is to identify biomarkers associated with a poor prognosis in order to establish a risk stratification algorithm that will prevent using toxic chemotherapy in patients who are predicted not to respond.
 I am using several next generation sequencing techniques in order to identify these biomarkers including exome sequencing, DNA methylation analysis and droplet digital PCR.
 Second, with specific biomarkers in place, I can identify targeted medications that would be predicted to improve outcomes for these patients.